Miller Center Staff

 Jeni Crockett-Holme joined the Miller Center in April 2023 as editor of the Presidential Oral History Program.
 She holds a BA degree in journalism from New York University and is a certified Project Management Professional and Editor in the Life Sciences.
 Her editorial specialties include scholarly publications in history and library and information science, and she volunteers at the Jefferson Library at Monticello.

 Nancy Deane, Procurement Specialist

 Nancy Deane joined the Miller Center as the financial and procurement specialist in 2013.
-She brings more than 20 years of financial experience to the Center and currently serves as the Center’s expert on procurement services and processing all financial transactions.
+She brings more than 20 years of financial experience to the Center and currently serves as the Center’s expert on procurement services, processing all financial transactions.

 Reid Higgins Forbes, Miller Center events coordinator, brings more than 20 years of experience in event, project, and operations management.
 Prior to joining the Miller Center, she was assistant director of facilities at St. Anne’s-Belfield School.
-Forbes holds a B.A. in East Asian history and psychology from Guilford College.
-She is currently pursuing her Master’s degree from American University in sustainability management.
+Forbes holds a BA degree in East Asian history and psychology from Guilford College.
+She is currently pursuing her master’s degree from American University in sustainability management.
 She resides in Charlottesville with her four children.

 Sean Gallagher, Systems Administrator

 Sean Gallagher is systems administrator for the Miller Center where he has primary responsibility for network and server infrastructure.
 Gallagher also serves as the Center’s official photographer.
 He joined the Miller Center in November 2005 and holds a BA degree in Spanish literature from North Carolina State University.